90shree/desktop-pet-bunny/README.md

 # If, for any reason, this is not possible:

+You will have to run the program using the assets in the "manual program" folder.
+Follow the steps below to do so.

 ## 1. Ensure that you have Python 3 installed.

 ## 2. Install the necessary modules needed to run this program with the following commands: